 For example, if you answer some questions about the purpose of your site, then Wix generates options that best suit you based on data, templates and a pretty advanced algorithm.
 It requires you to pick from templates, which is essentially the same thing you did with the original Wix website builder.
 It’s still incredibly useful, and it’s a step in the right direction for AI Design, but it’s not true AI.
-AI web design has really just stepped a little bit beyond the templates options of a Squarespace or a Wix while simultaneously automating much of the process.
+AI web design has really just started its growth and is barely past the template options of a Wix or Squarespace.

-However, it’s using a process to replace the hours you’d spend doing the same thing, and it’s giving amateur designers 80% of what their efforts would bring in less than 20% of the time.
+However, it’s using a process to replace the hours you’d spend doing the same thing.
+It’s also giving amateur designers 80% of what their efforts would bring in less than 20% of the time.

 How Do I Know If My Website Builder Is Using AI?

 Again, AI is this sense is just a marketing term, so no website builder is currently using it.
-Wix rolled out Wix ADI in June of 2016, but this is more design assistance than a smart computer building a website for you.
-The Grid officially launched in, it’s still struggling to find its way.
+Wix rolled out Wix ADI in June of 2016.
+Though this is more design assistance than a smart computer building a website for you.
+The Grid officially launched in 2014, and it’s still struggling to find its way.
 The shortest answer is, your site builder is probably not using AI.
 It’s not just The Grid and Wix, either.
 Weebly, Google, and different universities are investing in AI design.
 And it’s going to have mobile management and smart layouts and eventually dominate the world of website builders.
 And it’s going to do it all in less than half the time of a normal website builder.

 The best website builder is the one you’ll use.
 Cutting-edge technology is awesome, and it can help you be awesome on the web.
 The big deal is being on the web, though.
-Your customers are, but even after 25 years with the Internet, it is estimated that almost half of small businesses don’t have a website.
+Your customers are, but it’s estimated that 1/2 of small businesses don’t have a website.
 This means with or without cutting-edge tech, you can be ahead of your competition just by getting started!
 So what are you waiting for?
 All you have to do is select a builder and get going.